-6.3 Informing Nuclear Energy Workers of Status
+6.2 Designation of Nuclear Energy Workers

-A "Nuclear Energy Worker" is defined in the Nuclear Safety and Control Act as a person who, in the course of their occupation, has a reasonable probability of receiving a dose of radiation that is greater than the prescribed limit for the general public (i.e. 1 mSv per year).
+A "Nuclear Energy Worker" is defined in the Nuclear Safety and Control Act as a person who, in the course of his/her occupation, has a reasonable probability of receiving a dose of radiation that is greater than the prescribed limit for the general public (i.e. 1 mSv per year).

-The Radiation Safety Officer shall inform an individual as a nuclear energy worker based on an analysis of the likelihood of that individual receiving an effective dose in excess of 1 mSv per year or a dose to any organ or tissue in excess of the public dose limit.
+The Radiation Safety Committee shall designate an individual as a nuclear energy worker based on an analysis of the likelihood of that individual receiving an effective dose in excess of 1 mSv per year or a dose to any organ or tissue in excess of the public dose limit.

-For the typical sealed sources in quantities likely to be used in an undergraduate laboratory the external gamma dose for an annual exposure of 2000 hours is of the order of a few μ Sv per year.
-(See Figure 8).
+For the typical sealed sources in quantities likely to be used in an undergraduate laboratory the external gamma dose for an annual exposure of 2000 hours is of the order of a few $\mu$ Sv per year.
+(See Table 6.1).

-In the worst, case scenario, a 60 Co source of 50 MBq would give a dose rate of about 20 μ Sv per hour at 1 m, or an annual dose of 40 mSv for an exposure time of 2000 hours per year.
+In the worst, case scenario, a Co source of 50 MBq would give a dose rate of about 20 μSv per hour at 1 m, or an annual dose of 40 mSv for an exposure time of 2000 hours per year.

 Therefore, under the normal usage anticipated in undergraduate laboratories it is extremely unlikely that any person would receive an annual dose in excess of 1 mSv per year.
-Therefore, undergraduate students will not normally be informed as nuclear energy workers.
+Therefore, undergraduate students will not normally be designated as nuclear energy workers.